naaa760/lms-app/README.md

 ## EDUNO - AI-Powered Learning Platform 🎓

-🌟 Overview
+## 🌟 Overview

-EDUNO is a modern, AI-powered educational platform that revolutionizes the way students learn.
-By combining cutting-edge AI technology with an intuitive user interface, EDUNO provides personalized learning experiences for students across various subjects.
+- EDUNO is a SaaS Learning Management System (LMS) from scratch using Next.js, Supabase, Stripe, and Vapi.
+This platform includes robust user authentication powered by Supabase, seamless subscription and payment processing through Stripe, and real-time interactive learning sessions enhanced by Vapi.
+You'll also integrate an AI voice agent to deliver dynamic, voice-driven instruction and support, creating a more engaging and accessible learning experience.
+By combining cutting-edge web technologies with real-time communication and monetization features, this LMS is designed to offer a scalable and modern solution for educators and learners alike.

 ✨ Key Features